top of page

 Sea Ice-Ecosystem Interactions

-Since joining UNC Wilmington, my group has started collaborating with biological oceanographers Alyson Fleming and Mattias Cape and marine biologists Heather Koopman and Hillary Glandon, to study the impact of sea ice melt on the Arctic ecosystem.
+When I joined UNC Wilmington in 2018, my group started collaborating with biological oceanographers Alyson Fleming and Mattias Cape and marine biologists Heather Koopman and Hillary Glandon, to study the impact of sea ice melt on the Arctic ecosystem.

-In May 2019 I led an interdisciplinary oceanographic research cruise to Fram Strait to investigate the conditions that lead to recently observed springtime phytoplankton super blooms in the area.
-This work has been covered by several mainstream media outlets, including CNN and The Guardian
+In May 2019 we led an interdisciplinary oceanographic research cruise to Fram Strait to investigate the conditions that lead to recently observed springtime phytoplankton super blooms in the area.
+The field work was covered by several mainstream media outlets, including CNN and The Guardian

 Solid Mechanics